-At February 26, 2011 we had \$1.3 million of cash and cash equivalents compared to \$3.5 million at August 31, 2010 and our net working capital (current assets less current liabilities) increased significantly to \$10.9 million at February 26, 2011 compared to \$4.6 million at August 31, 2010.
-During the first two quarters of fiscal 2011, we used the majority of our available cash to make payments on the outstanding obligation on our line of credit facility, which was contractually reduced to \$10.0 million at December 31, 2010.
-The balance on our line of credit facility was \$1.5 million at February 26, 2011 compared to \$9.5 million at August 31, 2010.
+At May 28, 2011 we had \$1.1 million of cash and cash equivalents compared to \$3.5 million at August 31, 2010, and our net working capital (current assets less current liabilities) increased to \$11.5 million at May 28, 2011 compared to \$4.6 million at August 31, 2010.
+During the first three quarters of fiscal 2011, we used the majority of our available cash to pay contingent business acquisition costs resulting from the acquisition of CoveyLink LLC in fiscal 2009 and to make payments on the outstanding obligation from our line of credit facility, which was contractually reduced to \$10.0 million at December 31, 2010.

-Our primary sources of liquidity are cash flows from the sale of services and products in the normal course of business and proceeds from our revolving line of credit facility.
-Subsequent to February 26, 2011, we entered into an amended and restated secured credit agreement (the Restated Credit Agreement) with our existing Lender.
+Our primary sources of liquidity are cash flows from the sale of services and products in the normal course of business and proceeds from our revolving line of credit facility and new term loan.
+On March 14, 2011, we entered into an amended and restated secured credit agreement (the Restated Credit Agreement) with our existing Lender.
 The Restated Credit Agreement provides a revolving line of credit facility (the Revolving Loan) with a maximum borrowing amount of \$10.0 million and a term loan (the Term Loan) with maximum available borrowing of up to \$5.0 million.
 Both credit facilities may be used for general business purposes.
 The key terms and conditions of the Revolving Loan and Term Loan are as follows: